dtandersen/pogo-optimizer-vagrant/README.md

 1. Wait for Vagrant to do its thing.
 Then go to [http://localhost:3000](http://localhost:3000) and verify that Pokémon GO Optimizer comes up.
 1. Ensure that the firewall of the server has ports TCP/3000 and TCP/8081 open.
 To verify, connect to the server (e.g., http://192.168.0.100:3000) from your phone or another computer in the house.
 (Windows) Run ```ipconfig``` on the server to find the internal IP.
 1. Follow the official instructions to [install the certificate on your phone](https://github.com/justinleewells/pogo-optimizer).
-1. Go to https://www.google.com on your phone.
-If this works then you should be good to launch Pokémon GO.
+1. Go to https://www.google.com on your phone to verify that the certificate works.
+Then Launch Pokémon GO.

 ## Tips